ros2/demos/logging_demo/README.md

 ### Logger level configuration: locally

-After 10 iterations the severity threshold of the logger will be set to `DEBUG`, which will cause additional messages to be logged.
+After 10 iterations the level of the logger will be set to `DEBUG`, which will cause additional messages to be logged.

 Some of these debug messages cause additional functions/expressions to be evaluated, which were previously skipped as `DEBUG` log calls were not enabled.
 See [the source code]() of the demo for further explanation of the calls used, and see the [`rclcpp` logging documentation]() for a full list of supported logging calls.